shreevatsa/pdf-explorer/docs-src/about.md

 The code is written in Rust, using [`nom`](https://github.com/rust-bakery/nom) as the library for parsing.
 I'm new to them too, so I'll explain those parts too.

-Aside: All this closely follows the PDF spec, specifically the "Syntax" chapter.
-(Chapter 3 in the [pleasant Adobe version of PDF 1.7](https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/pdfreference1.7old.pdf), Chapter 7 in the [sterile ISO version of PDF 1.7](https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/PDF32000_2008.pdf) / [PDF 2.0](https://pdfa.org/sponsored-standards/).)
+Aside: If you wish, you can follow along in the PDF spec, specifically the "Syntax" chapter.
+(This is Chapter 3 in the [pleasant Adobe version of PDF 1.7](https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/pdfreference1.7old.pdf), and Chapter 7 in the [sterile ISO version of PDF 1.7](https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/PDF32000_2008.pdf) / [PDF 2.0](https://pdfa.org/sponsored-standards/).)

 # Boolean objects